 Wild ducks do not like predator-infested waters.
 Keep certain inflatable animal toys—alligators, killer whales, snakes, and dolphins—in the pool when you're not using it to scare off ducks.
 However, this method does not always work.
-Once the ducks learn that the floating thing in the pool is not really a threat, they will come right back.
+Once the ducks learn that the floating thing is not really a threat, they will come right back.

 2. Invest in a Solar Cover